Jie of Xia: Alcohol lake

+"Generally speaking, the affairs of Jie and Di Xin (Note: Di Xin is referred to here as King Zhou 紂, his pejorative posthumous name) recorded in books and traditions mostly arise from imitation.
+For example, in works like Records of the Grand Historian, there are stories of dragging nine bulls backward, bracing beams and swapping pillars, stretching bronze hooks, grasping hot iron and flowing hot water, leaning palaces and jasper chambers, along with a jade tower three li around, three thousand golden pillars, carts that travel through wine, riders that travel over roast meat, pools of wine and mounds of lees, forests of dried meat and gardens of flesh, nine markets inside the palace, three thousand drinking like cattle, mounds that wail and ghosts that cry, mountains that run and stones that weep, two suns rising together, humans eating beasts, hunting on West Mountain in the sixth month, and making one hundred and twenty days into a single night.
+If Di Xin is said to have done these things, and Jie is also said to have done the same, how could it be that both were truly like this?"

 Jie's cuisine

 A great deal of effort was spent on Jie's cuisine and his requirements.
 Vegetables had to come from the northwest, fish had to be from the East Sea, seasonings and sauces had to come from ginger that grew in the south, and sea salt had to come from the north.
 Several hundred people were employed just to supply Jie with his meals.
 Anyone that got his meal wrong was beheaded.

 Jie was also a known alcoholic, but he did not drink regular wine.
-He drank a specific type of high-quality wine (清醇).
-The people working for him who could not supply this drink were killed.
+He drank a specific type of high-quality, high ABV wine (清醇).
+Those who could not supply him with this drink were killed.
 Many people died because of this.
 While he was drinking wine it was also required that he ride on someone's back like a horse.

 In one incident Jie was riding the back of a top chancellor like a horse.
 After a while the chancellor was tired to the point that he could no longer crawl or move.
 He asked King Jie to spare him.
 Jie immediately dragged him out to be executed.
 Another chancellor, Guan Longfeng (關龍逢), told the king that he was losing the trust of his people along with the Xia dynasty's rivers and mountains (江山).
 After yelling at Guan, he too was dragged out to be killed.